 - Continue to make your minimum payment each month, but also make additional payments when possible.

-You can make a payment anytime in My Account or by giving us a call on 0800 092 3355.
+You can make a payment anytime in My Account or by giving us a call and using our automated payment service, click here for details.

 Can you afford to pay more?